MikeBusuttil/TaskITEasy/README.md

 - integrate with Jira
 - hover effects for check box (dark & light)
 - undo accidental deletion
+- disallow clicking the indented area by not listening to click events there & hiding "I" cursor
+- draw row-highlighting top & bottom borders across the entire editor card
+- MS-word-like cursor positioning when pressing the down arrow on the first column
 - multi-user simultaneous editing
   - subscribe to DB changes
 - alt+⬅, alt+➡